Stephen-Hilton/familyhilton.com/README.md

 I'll try to add instructions on how to set up at various places shortly.

 ## Dependencies
+All dependencies are installed and kept up-to-date automatically by the `./src/build_site.sh` script.

 - Python 3.6+
 - PyYAML
 - Jinja2
 - Markdown
+- python-dotenv

 Dependencies are automatically installed when running the generator.